Tanjoubi/Erina-and-Daemon-Machina-City/README.md

-# Erina-and-Daemon-Machina-City
+# About
 A self-motivated translation project for the upcoming game by coolsister, Erina and Daemon Machina City (エリナと機魔の都体験版).
+The title is currently temporary.
+If someone suggests a title with more oomph, or if I can think of a better one, it will be changed accordingly.
 This project as of today only covers the initial v0.90 demo.
 No machine-translated tools were used in the making of this patch.

 ## How To Use English Patch
 1. Download latest release.